 If the toilet is in good condition, with no leaks, you can reuse it in a new bathroom.

 To temporarily remove a toilet, loosen the bolts holding it to the flange on either side.
-Turn off the water supply, and disconnect.
-Flush the toilet to drain, then uncouple the bolts.
+Turn off the water supply and disconnect.
+Flush the toilet to drain, and then uncouple the bolts.
 Lift the toilet straight up and off the pipe, and stuff a rag into the pipe to keep sewer gasses from entering your bathroom.

 - How often should you replace your toilet?